KHU-VLL/CAST/README.md

      ...
      video_N.mp4  label_N
      ```
+  4. All video files are located inside the DATA_PATH.
+### Kinetics-400
 - The pre-processing of **Kinetics400** can be summarized into 3 steps:

   1. Download the dataset from [official website](https://deepmind.com/research/open-source/kinetics) or [OpenDataLab](https://opendatalab.com/OpenMMLab/Kinetics-400).